divyuk/pagination-react/README.md

 `https://dummyjson.com/products?limit=10&skip=${page * 10 - 10}`

 The url display 10 items and skips the page, for example page = 2 , then 1st 10 items will be skipped.
+This shows the pagination.

 ## Logic